Calculator

 $P$: Pressure

-Note: The effective pumping speed at chamber (S) is actual pumping speed working at chamber combined with pumping speed of pump (S) and total conductance of pipe (C).
+Note: The effective pumping speed at chamber ($S_{eff}$) is actual pumping speed working at chamber combined with pumping speed of pump ($S$) and total conductance of pipe ($C$).

 - Pump: FV300